OranWeb/TornHub/src/content/hemeow-burger-kittens-school.md

 ---
 This happened about five months ago but it was an interesting enough experiment to merit an article.
 It's not every day that you find people doing wonderful things in the game, but that is exactly what [Hemi](https://www.torn.com/profiles.php?XID=2165616) and Burger (aka [Scarlett-X](https://www.torn.com/profiles.php?XID=2095421#/)) were doing!

-_"Burger-Hemeow School for Kittens Who Want to Get Stronk but Don't Have the Proper Resources and Require Assistance (B.H.K.W.W.G.S.D.H.P.R.R.A, yes, the abbreviation does suck.)"_
+_"Burger-Hemeow School for Kittens Who Want to Get Stronk but Don't Have the Proper Resources and Require Assistance (B.H.S.K.W.W.G.S.D.H.P.R.R.A, yes, the abbreviation does suck.)"_

 ![kittycat](https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcQMPXVJ9unnaFa6j6YOeP03JWieOsLi2-eBHQ&usqp=CAU)